 The CWS will consider all funding sources listed above.
 The financial plan, like the other elements of the Plan, is a living document and can change as the availability of funding changes.
-Currently, the CWS plans to take advantage of the SRF loan program to fund the next eight years of replacements.
+Currently, the CWS plans to take advantage of the SRF loan program to fund the next replacements.